 Coordination of the Internal Sign-off Procedure

-transmittal process.
-For additional information contact firstname.lastname@example.org or consult the Submitting to the Sponsor page.
+approval process.
+For additional information contact email@example.com.

-The Office of Sponsored Programs negotiates and approves grant and contract awards, prepares charts of accounts, authorizes setting up a university account, informs PIs of terms and conditions of awards, negotiates and issues subawards from WKU grants to other institutions and organizations, approves all post-award budget modifications, negotiates funding extensions, manages research ethics (including intellectual property, copyright, human subjects, biosafety issues), and assists PIs with final closeout of their awards.
+The Office of Sponsored Programs negotiates and approves grant and contract awards, prepares charts of accounts, authorizes setting up a university account, informs PIs of terms and conditions of awards, negotiates and issues subawards to other institutions and organizations, approves all post-award budget modifications, negotiates funding extensions, manages research ethics (including intellectual property, copyright, human subjects, biosafety issues), and assists PIs with final closeout of their awards.

 Notifications of declined proposals are sometimes received by this office and sometimes are sent directly to the project director.
 Please contact us when you receive any official correspondence related to a proposal you have submitted.
 Not only will it assist us in maintaining accurate records, but we can also provide a follow-up consultation when a proposal has been denied funding.
 We can assist you in obtaining (and interpreting) reviewers' comments and revising your proposal for resubmission.

 Note: documents in Excel format (XLS) require Microsoft Viewer,

 Note: documents in Word format (DOC) require Microsoft Viewer,